-Message from the Co-Director's
+Message from the Director

-Welcome to the Collaborative Program in Musculoskeletal Sciences (CPMS) website.
+Welcome to the Collaborative Specialization in Musculoskeletal Sciences (CSMS) website.
 This multidisciplinary program aims to enhance the experience of graduate students by strengthening their education, and fostering multi-disciplinary approaches to musculoskeletal research.
 Students will learn how their work fits into the larger community of musculoskeletal research that stretches from bench to bedside to society.
 Our Program will train the future leaders in the field of musculoskeletal sciences to bring transformative changes to the study and treatment of musculoskeletal diseases.

-The Collaborative Program offers a Foundation course that covers musculoskeletal physiology, disease, clinical treatments and basic science.
+The Collaborative Specialization offers a Foundation course that covers musculoskeletal physiology, disease, clinical treatments and basic science.
 There is a monthly seminar program, at which invited experts present their latest research reflecting the breadth of expertise of this inter-disciplinary program.
-CPMS also holds an annual Research Day that provides the students an opportunity to present their work and network with other students and faculty of the Collaborative Program from across the University.
+CPMS also holds an annual Research Day that provides the students an opportunity to present their work and network with other students and faculty of the Collaborative Specialization from across the University.

 Hope to see you at the next seminar.

 Jane Mitchell PhD